 Ingredients

-1 cup turanicum (also known as Kamut), soaked overnight, rinsed and cooked (or brown rice, to be gluten-free)
+1 cup turanicum (also known as kamut), soaked overnight and rinsed (Other grains like brown rice or sorghum may be substituted for gluten-free)

 ½ cup walnuts, finely chopped